 "I had high expectations going into the reading of this book.
 Unfairly high.
 And not because a few of my words appear in its pages.
 I wanted this book to be everything the cover claims and more.
 I wanted this book to be the book I needed to read when I started out.
 Turns out this is also the book I needed to read now.
 It's beyond phenomenal."

 "...the book I needed to read when I started out"

 - Brenda Schmidt, Poet Laureate of Saskatchewan 2017 - 2018

-Tanis MacDonald’s memoir via instruction, Out of Line: Daring to be an Artist Outside the Big City, is now available for pre-order from Wolsak and Wynn.
+Tanis MacDonald’s memoir via instruction, Out of Line: Daring to be an Artist Outside the Big City, is now available from Wolsak and Wynn.
 Tanis is also a co-editor (with Ariel Gordon and Rosanna Deerchild) of the multi-genre anthology GUSH: menstrual manifestos for our times (Frontenac House), and her book The Daughter’s Way (WLUP, 2012) was a finalist for the Gabrielle Roy Prize.
 Her creative nonfiction has appeared in Tessera, Prairie Fire, Studies in Canadian Literature, Hamilton Arts and Letters, The New Quarterly, and in Far and Wide: Essays from Across Canada (Pearson), and in the forthcoming anthology Far Villages (Black Lawrence Press).
-She is the author of three books of poetry, with a fourth, Mobile, due out with Book*hug in 2019.
+She is the author of three books of poetry, with a fourth, Mobile, now available from Book*hug.